devops329/devops/instruction/security/security.md

 ### Hardening

 Consider a device that allows the entire world to make an unauthenticated SSH connection on any network port, and then gives them root access to the device.
 This is an obvious security violation, but an only slightly less egregious example includes letting anyone access to port 22, but requiring a textual password for the root user.
-What you really want is to only allow only network access from an approved list, a white list, of IP addresses, where a user is authenticated by a named account using a cryptographically secure private key.
+What you really want is to only allow network access from an approved list, a white list, of IP addresses, where a user is authenticated by a named account using a cryptographically secure private key.
 The user is then restricted to only have access to the storage, memory, and applications necessary for them to accomplish their job.

 This process of going from being extremely open to allowing only the very smallest window necessary to accomplish a task is called hardening.
 When developing a system it is often necessary to be liberal with access until you can figure out what exact access is required.
 However, you must make sure that you restrict that access once the system definition has matured.